KarelZe/thesis/references/obsidian/📖chapters/👶Introduction.md

 - “Much of market microstructure analysis is built on the concept that traders learn from market data.
 Some of this learning is prosaic, such as inferring buys and sells from trade execution.
 Other learning is more complex, such as inferring underlying new information from trade executions.
 In this paper, we investigate the general issue of how to discern underlying information from trading data.
 We examine the accuracy and efficacy of three methods for classifying trades: the tick rule, the aggregated tick rule, and the bulk volume classification methodology.
 Our results indicate that the tick rule is a reasonably good classifier of the aggressor side of trading, both for individual trades and in aggregate.
 Bulk volume is shown to also be reasonably accurate for classifying buy and sell trades, but, unlike the tick-based approaches, it can also provide insight into other proxies for underlying information.” ([Easley et al., 2016, p.
 284](zotero://select/library/items/X6ZNZ556)) ([pdf](zotero://open-pdf/library/items/HPC6KBMF?page=16&annotation=VC98DC2N))
 - Despite the second observation, the trade direction of the liquidity demanding side of the order flow remains a popular indicator of informed trading (see, e.g., Bernile et al., 2016; Chordia et al., 2017; Hu, 2014, 2017; Muravyev, 2016) the appropriateness of which is context specific but particularly sensible when informed traders demand immediacy for their transactions in order to gain most from their informational advantage.
 In these cases, studies rely on the classical classification algorithms, most prominently the Lee and Ready (1991) algorithm, to obtain the indicator of the liquidity demanding side of the transaction, the trade initiator, as do traditional measures of market liquidity (Huang and Stoll, 1996; Fong et al., 2017). (https://dauphine.psl.eu/fileadmin/mediatheque/chaires/fintech/articles/1_UPDATE_Simon_Jurkatis_YFS2019.pdf)

 The importance of identifying liquidity demanders in studies of financial markets is well established, given that demanding liquidity is known to require the liquidity demander to pay a fee (Grossman and Miller, 1988).
 Indeed, much work has gone into accurately identifying the initiators of trades (i.e., liquidity demanders) in equity markets (Lee and Ready, 1991)—with Easley, de Prado and O’Hara (2016) accurately inferring trade initiation in modern equity markets.
 Yet, as will be elaborated in what follows, methods used for assigning trade initiation in equity markets are not sufficiently applicable to OTC markets—and thus, perhaps surprisingly, liquidity demanders (vs. providers) are typically not identified in these markets.

 Empirical market microstructure research often requires knowledge about whether a transaction was initiated by a buyer or a seller.
 Examples include, but are not limited to, accurate calculation of effective spreads (Lightfood et. al. 1999), the identification of the components of the bid-ask spreads using methods based on a trade indicator variable (Huang / Stoll 1997) and the estimation of certain structural microstructure models (e.g. Easley et. al. 1996). (found in [[@theissenTestAccuracyLee2000]])

 This paper reviews methods based on permuting feature values or otherwise investigating the effect that changing the values of a feature has on predictions.
 Our message can be simply summarized by When features in the training set exhibit statistical dependence, permute-and-predict methods can be highly misleading when applied to the original model.
 Permutation methods are some of the oldest, most popular, and computationally convenient means of understanding complex learning algorithms.
-In this paper, we will focus primarily on three commonlyused techniques:
+In this paper, we will focus primarily on three commonly used techniques:

+Our contributions are three-fold: